pulilab/vuex-geolocation/docs/nuxt.md

 ```

-What is left is to enable the plugin in `nuxt.config.js` since the geolocation is only available to the client we need to disable it on the server rendering
+What is left is to enable the plugin in `nuxt.config.js`.
+Since the geolocation is only available to the client we need to disable it on the server rendering.

 ```js